wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 **Reset your brain**.

-Remember that you can't remember everything, so you need to take notes.
+You can't remember everything, so you need to take notes and write things down.

 Theory without Practice is useless; Practice without Theory is blind.

-Practice/coding is key to success as a programmer.
+Practice/coding is the key to success as a programmer.

 Don't give up.
 Difficult roads **often** lead to beautiful destinations.